NewForce-at-Mountwest/foundations-course/chapters/CONDITIONALS.md

     - If it's between 84 and 92, log "You got a B" to the console.
     - If it's between 93 and 100, log "You got an A" to the console.

+ ## Challenge

+Use the weather data from the challenge at the bottom of the [the variables and data types chapter](./VARIABLES_AND_DATATYPES.md).
+1. If *all* the high temperatures in the three day forecast are above 85, log, "It's going to be hot as heck all week!" to the console.
+1. If *all* of the high temperatures in the three day forecast are below 40, log "It's going to be cold as heck all week!" to the console.
+1. If *any* of the low temperatures are below 20, log a sentence about the specific day.
+(Example: "Wednesday will be cold as heck!")
+1. If *any* of the high temperatures are above 95, log a sentence about the specific day.
+(Example: "Thursday will be hot as heck!")